jjkesinger/Nsp.Doc.Ai/readme.md

    Configure the following environment variables with your Azure OpenAI and Qdrant details:

-   - `AzureOpenAiEndpoint` – Your Azure OpenAI endpoint URL.
+   - `AzureOpenAiEndpoint` â€“ Your Azure OpenAI endpoint URL.
-   - `AzureOpenAiKey` – Your Azure OpenAI API key.
+   - `AzureOpenAiKey` â€“ Your Azure OpenAI API key.
-   - `QdrantHost` – The URL of your Qdrant instance (e.g., `http://localhost:6333`).
+   - `QdrantHost` â€“ The URL of your Qdrant instance (e.g., `http://localhost:6333`).
    - `QdrantKey` - Your Qdrant API Key

    Example (Windows Command Prompt):